 Curley’s golden anniversary was celebrated in 2010-11 with special events throughout the year.
 A history of Curley was written by Fr.
 Timothy Kulbicki, OFM Conv. ’76 entitled Proudly Do We Hail Thee.
 The first graduates, the Class of 1965, celebrated their 50th reunion in May 2015 becoming the first “Golden Friars.”

 Today Archbishop Curley High School serves students from the entire metropolitan area, namely Baltimore City and the surrounding counties.
 The student body comes from some 60 middle schools and 80 zip codes, choosing Curley, the only Franciscan high school for young men in Maryland, for its moderate size and family spirit, and for being a school “where brotherhood begins.”
 It was the first 1:1 iPad Catholic high school for young men in the area, with a premier arts program, 14 varsity sports, and a recognized college counseling program.
-With 100% of the Class of 2016 accepted to college, 70% of the 2016 graduates are attending 4-year colleges, earning more than $10 million in aid.
+With 100% of the Class of 2018 accepted to college, 89% of the 2018 graduates are attending 4-year colleges.
+The class earned more than $16.4 million in aid.

 The general operation and management of Archbishop Curley High School falls under the auspices of the School Board established by the Archbishop of Baltimore.
 The School Board has continued to entrust the administration of the school to the Conventual Franciscan Friars of Our Lady of the Angels Province who have staffed the school since its inception.
 Dedicated laity now comprise the majority of faculty and staff, having embraced the Franciscan goals of education, and working to develop the whole person in both the classroom and co-curricular activities.

 Proudly do we hail thee.

 Teach to us all your sons,

 Faith, hope and charity.